 Active Heritage - Enabling visitors to Actively Experience our Heritage Landscape.
 In other words, we're in the business of encouraging folk to get on their feet, breathe in the fresh air, then walk in the footsteps of Celts, Romans, Angles, Saxons, Vikings, Normans and Border Reivers.
 This is a place where you can stand on the same ground and touch the same stones that were so familiar to those who went before us.

-Walk the Wall - Self-Guided & Part Guided Holidays along the Hadrian's Wall Path National Trail.
+Walk the Wall - Self-Guided Holidays along the Hadrian's Wall Path National Trail.
 Itineraries, Maps, Guidebooks, a choice of five different levels of Accommodation, Baggage Transfers, Kit Lists, Walking Advice, Local Info - all you need to make it happen, without the stress of organising it.

-Trek the Trail - Four, Five & Six-Days - Glamping in Vintage Style, or Backpacker Adventure with Independent Spirit.
-Running along the Trail each week between May and August.
-We provide Camps with Bed, Breakfast, Baggage Transfers and much more...
+Trek the Trail - Five or Six Days on a Backpacker Adventure with Independent Spirit.
+Running along the Trail on selected dates between May and August.
+We provide, set up and move Tents, along with Baggage between Campsites.

 Accommodation Preference - When it comes to accommodation, we've long-realised that not everyone has the same preference for where they stay overnight.
 The accommodations booked on our clients' behalf, are hand-picked from a list of around fifty different providers that we've selected, stretching from one side of the country to the other.
 We don't use every accommodation that exists in the area, as not everywhere meets the standard we consider our clients will appreciate.
 We also don't operate a 'one size fits all' policy, but offer a choice of five different levels of accommodation, which we have labelled as our 'Denarii System'.